Sam Hauser: Boston Celtics (2021–present)

 After going undrafted in the 2021 NBA draft, Hauser signed a two-way contract with the Boston Celtics on August 13, 2021, splitting time with their G League affiliate, the Maine Celtics.
 On November 20, 2021, Hauser made his NBA debut in a 111–105 victory over the Oklahoma City Thunder.
 On February 11, 2022, his two-way contract was converted into a standard NBA contract.
-The Celtics reached the 2022 NBA Finals, but lost to the Golden State Warriors in six games despite a 2–1 lead.
+The Celtics reached the 2022 NBA Finals but lost to the Golden State Warriors in six games despite a 2–1 lead.

 On July 3, 2022, Hauser re-signed with the Celtics on a three-year, $6 million deal.
-On February 14, 2023, against the Milwaukee Bucks, he hit a game-tying three-pointer with three seconds left in the game, eventually sending it to overtime where the Celtics lost 131–125.
+On February 14, 2023, against the Milwaukee Bucks, he hit a game-tying three-pointer with three seconds left in the game, eventually sending it to overtime, where the Celtics lost 131–125.
 On April 7, Hauser recorded a then career-high 26 points in a 121–102 victory over the Toronto Raptors.

 During the 2023–24 regular season, Hauser contributed five dunks in eighteen games, earning him the nickname "Slam Hauser" after a 126–97 win over the Utah Jazz on January 5, 2024.

 On March 17, 2024, Hauser put up a then career high of 30 points on a career-high 10 three-pointers made in a 130–104 victory over the Washington Wizards.
-Hauser helped the Celtics win the 2024 NBA Finals where they defeated the Dallas Mavericks in 5 games, contributing a total of 11 three-pointers throughout the series.
+Hauser helped the Celtics win the 2024 NBA Finals, where they defeated the Dallas Mavericks in 5 games, contributing a total of 11 three-pointers throughout the series.

 On July 21, 2024, Hauser signed a four-year, $45 million contract extension with Boston.

-On March 10, 2025, Hauser put up a career-high 33 points, with nine three-pointers made, in a 114–108 victory over the Utah Jazz.
+On March 10, 2025, Hauser scored a career-high 33 points, including nine three-pointers, in a 114–108 victory against the Utah Jazz.
 By making seven threes in the third period, he set a Celtics franchise record for the most three-pointers made in a quarter.
 Hauser also became only the eighteenth player in NBA history to make seven or more three-pointers in a single quarter.